Linchihhuai/System-of-Business-Trip-Expenses-Management/README.md

 3. Generate the month report with a click.

 ![report page](https://i.imgur.com/vwOpZre.png)

-### Technology
-The main technology used for the project is SAP, a human resource solution developed by a German company with the same name.
-SAP provides a wide range of modules for building web and mobile applications.
-There are the SAP modules used in my project:

-1. SAPUI5
-SAPUI5 is a frontend library specifically designed for developping SAP apps.
-It allows developpers to quickly developpe a responsive professional grade graphical user interface for an SAP application.

-2. SAP HR Time Management.
-This module provides a series of software that allows the human ressource of a company to efficiently manage their employees schedules.
-In my project, The Time Management Module contains information about an employee's work schedule such as their work routine, holidays, and hours of work per week.
-In my project, the Module is used to determine if a date is compensable by checking if a day is a work day or not.
-An employee's commute fee is compensated by the company only if a day is a work day.

-3. SAP HR Payroll Accounting.
-This module provides services that allow a company to calculate and manage its employees payment.
-In my project, commute/travel compensation is recorded and managed in this module.

-4. SAP HR Organizational Management.
-This module allows the modelization of a company.
-It defines the structure of the company through organizational nodes as well as the fonctions of its employees.
-This module contains also a ride range of information that a company might hold.
-In my project, I consulted information such as a client company's address and an employee's home address.
-As they are information already stored in the module, there is no need to create another entity if the SAP Dictionary (Definition of a data entity) in the SAP system.

 ### Deployment and launch
 The app is deployed via the SAP portal.